AarushX/nxl/npxl-format.md

 - `{dimx}` and `{dimy}` indicate how many pixels wide and tall the image will be

-Line 2: `{colors} {base}`
+Line 2: `{base}` `{colors}`

-- `{colors}` decides how many values will be used for each pixel.
-If one value is used, that will corresdpond to the grayscale brightness of the pixel.
-Three values represent RGB, etc.
 - `{base}` will be the base of the counting system, or one more than the maximum value for a character.
 2 is binary,
 16 is hexadecimal,
 and 64 is base-64.
+- `{colors}` decides how many values will be used for each pixel.
+If one value is used, that will corresdpond to the grayscale brightness of the pixel.
+Three values represent RGB, etc.

 any further: `{data}`

 - simply input all values in order.
-- don't add any spaces between the characters, line breaks are optional and redundant.
+- don't add any spaces between the characters, but break lines accordingly.

 The idea here is to describe a brightness value with just one UTF-8 character, standardizing lengths in the process.
 This means not only will each value only use one character, but there will also not be space character in between.